mapama247/ChatBot-StackOverflow/README.md

 Q: What is the difference between c and c++<br/>
 A: This thread might help you: https://stackoverflow.com/questions/25180069

+Q: How to make histogram with matplotlib<br/>
+A: This thread might help you: https://stackoverflow.com/questions/8369584

 Q: Multithreading in Java<br/>
 A: This thread might help you: https://stackoverflow.com/questions/8318

 Q: Catch exceptions C++<br/>
 A: This thread might help you: https://stackoverflow.com/questions/336475

+Q: How to transpose hashmap?<br/>
+A: This thread might help you: https://stackoverflow.com/questions/2941997

+Q: Initialize empty vector numpy<br/>
+A: This thread might help you: https://stackoverflow.com/questions/25276965

+Q: What language do you prefer?<br/>
+A: I use Python, Java and C++ quite often.

 Q: What is AI?<br/>
 A: Artificial Intelligence is the branch of engineering and science devoted to constructing machines that think.